PeruBhardwaj/InferenceAttack/KGEAttack/CodeStructure.md

-## Poisoning Knowledge Graph Embeddings via Relation Inference Patterns
-This is the code repository to accompany ACL-2021 paper 'Poisoning Knowledge Graph Embeddings via Relation Inference Patterns'.

-Below we describe the structure of the code repository, dependencies and steps to run the experiments.

 ### Code structure
 - Commandline instructions for all experiments are available in bash scripts at this level
 - The main codebase is in ConvE